 What to pack for Scotland and what to wear during your trip?
 Check my ultimate 4 seasons packing list for Scotland with all the necessities you need for different conditions and activities.
-I threw in some useful information about the weather, climate, and the landscape too!
+I threw in some useful information about the Scotland seasons, the weather, climate, and the landscape, too!

-I’ve been receiving confused questions from my family, friends, and other people, coming to Scotland for the first time, asking what to pack for their Scotland trip.
-So I decided to make it easier for everyone and I wrote this post with all the insider info (hey, today it’s been 4 years since I moved to Scotland!) you need when you prepare for your Scotland trip.
+I’ve been receiving questions from my confused family, friends, and other people, coming to Scotland for the first time, asking what to pack for their Scotland trip.
+It seemed like nobody really knew what to wear in Scotland with the changing Scottish weather.
+So I decided to make it easier for everyone and after 4,5 years of living and travelling in the country, I wrote this post with all the insider info you need when you prepare for your Scotland trip.

 Table of content